AllenShieh/AllenShieh.github.io/_posts/2016-09-27-comment-system.md

 <center><div class="fb-comments"></div></center>
 ```

 And you are done!
-I have given you all the facts that you need to know about how to insert facebook comment system into your blog.
+I have given you all the facts that you need to know about how to insert Facebook comment system into your blog.
 Push and try it!

 ## Disqus
 This one will be easier than the previous one and it has more ways for the commentor to log in and comment on your blog, through Facebook, Twitter, and Google.
 The appearance will be more satisfying, to be honest.